brandonprry/bulk.art/README.md

 # bulk.art

-Small art gallery using sql.js and a SQLite database pushed into the browser.
+Small example art gallery using sql.js and a SQLite database pushed into the browser.